 • Real-time AI coding support helps emergency teams stay compliant, fast, and accurate, even under extreme clinical pressure.

-• AI agents like Amy, Deborah, and Marc streamline coding, denial appeals, and multi-payer billing in an ER setting.
+• AI agents like Amy, Rachel, and Mark streamline coding, denial appeals, and multi-payer billing in an ER setting.

 When you think of emergency rooms (ERs), you probably envision flashing monitors, frantic footsteps, and doctors making split-second decisions to save lives.
 That’s actually on point.